trax-project/moodle-trax-logs/doc/lti.md

 The endpoint is `http://my-moodle-instance/webservice/rest/server.php?moodlewsrestformat=json&wsfunction=xxx&wstoken=yyy`, where:

 - `xxx` is the name of the function: `logstore_trax_get_activities` or `logstore_trax_get_actors`,
-- `yyy` is the token number of an authorized user account.
+- `yyy` is the token of an authorized user account.

 ## Input data